njobnz/joplin-plugin-embedded-notes/README.md

 notebook:"Snippets"
 ```

-**Note:** To reduce memory usage and maintain optimal performance, it is highly recommended to apply a filter when working with a large database of notes.
+***Note:** Applying a filter may help reduce memory usage and improve performance, especially when working with a large database of notes.*

 ### Generate Note